EthanNguyen112/IoT_Vision_System/README.txt

 iot would be part of connecting and grabbing information from the internet such as the tempature, local time and brightness of day.

-this is a check to see if anyone cheaks git updates/commits, will be deleted and worked on tmr